Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/04a_ProcessActions.md

     > [Info] The defer time is preconfigured per action in the system.
 If the defer time is removed once, the action is executed immediately.
 If the action gives an error again, it will be retried once that preconfigured defer time has elapsed.

+The following functions and fields are available in the list.

 - *Status*
     Status of the action.
 The different process statuses are displayed in different colors.
 The following statuses are possible:
     - **In progress** (blue)